Contents

 Diopters were made to slip over the viewfinder to account for prescription eyeglasses.
 They are going to be difficult to find and relatively expensive compared to the price of the camera.

-The mirror cannot be locked up in the camera, which could be an issue for landscape or studio photography.
+The mirror cannot be locked up in the AE-1.
+That is a feature which could be an issue for landscape or studio photography.
+Mirror lock up is a feature on the Canon F-1 and Canon New F-1, which are both more advanced models.

-A removable pentaprism is only available on professional camera models such as the F-1n or F-1.
+A removable pentaprism is only available on professional camera models such as the Canon F-1n or F-1.

 The professional camera that was being sold at the same time as the AE-1, was the Canon F-1n.
 They range in price from $200-$300 for just the camera body.
 A later version was released as the new Canon F-1.
 (I don’t know why the ’n’ was on the first version.)